Chairman and CEO

 Alexander Poltorak is the Founder and President of a non-profit association, American Innovators for Patent Reform.

 Poltorak is a Certified Licensing Professional.
 He was among the first licensing professionals to be awarded this certification by the Licensing Executives Society (LES) of US and Canada.
-He was also included in the 2010 IAM Strategy 250, a list of the world's leading IP strategists compiled by Intellectual Asset Management magazine.
+He has been included in the IAM Strategy 300, a list of the world's leading IP strategists compiled by Intellectual Asset Management magazine, since 2010.

 Poltorak emigrated from the former U.S.S.R. in 1982, where he was awarded a graduate degree in Theoretical Physics equivalent to a Ph.D. in 1980.
 As a political dissident, he was stripped of his degrees for anticommunist activities.